-Interest and Other Income (Expense), Net.
+Interest and Other Income (Expense), Net

 Interest income was \$0.1 million in 2010, a decrease of \$0.5 million when compared to \$0.6 million in 2009.
 The decrease in interest income was primarily due to lower cash investment balances during fiscal 2010.

-Other income (expense), net was \$0.1 million of income in 2010, a decrease of \$1.3 million when compared to

-\$1.4 million of income in 2010.
-The decrease in foreign currency gain was due to the significant fluctuation of the U.S. dollar against the foreign currencies in which certain of our accounts receivable and/or accounts payable balances were denominated during 2010.
+Other income (expense), net was \$0.1 million of income in 2010, a decrease of \$1.3 million when compared to \$1.4 million of income in 2010.
+The decrease in foreign currency gains related to the significant fluctuation in our foreign-denominated balances at our U.S. operations

-Provision for (Benefit from) Income Taxes.
+Provision for (Benefit from) Income Taxes

 Provision for (benefit from) income taxes was a \$0.3 million net provision in 2010, which consisted of a \$0.4 million provision for foreign taxes partially offset by a \$0.1 million benefit for federal and state income taxes.
-Provision for (benefit from) income taxes in 2009 was a \$8.1 million net benefit, which consisted of a \$9.8 million benefit from the settlement of a German tax audit for tax years 2001 to 2004, partially offset by provisions for foreign taxes and for federal and state income taxes of \$1.6 million and \$0.2 million, respectively.
+Provision for (benefit from) income taxes in 2009 was an \$8.1 million net benefit, which consisted of a \$9.8 million benefit from the settlement of a German tax audit for tax years 2001 to 2004, partially offset by provisions for foreign taxes and for federal and state income taxes of \$1.6 million and \$0.2 million, respectively.